 Minnesota rules define IBPs as solid waste, but IBPs from food, beverage, and agricultural operations typically contain nitrogen, potassium, phosphorus, and other nutrients and are good candidates for land application.
 Reusing nutrients by land applying IBP reduces the use of water and commercial fertilizer and replenishes the soil.
 The nutrients in IBPs mean their storage and land application can affect the environment.
 IBP can become harmful if too much is applied and excess nutrients run off into nearby lakes and streams, and affect groundwater.
 People applying IBP to land must follow best management practices and permit requirements, such as using proper application rates and monitoring soil and runoff, to protect water from contamination.

-The guidelines and general permit below detail the management standards, including when a permit is required and mandated sampling and analysis, for most IBPs suitable for land application.
+Review these guidelines and general permit for details on the management standards, including when a permit is required and mandated sampling and analysis, for most IBPs suitable for land application: Guidelines for managing industrial by-products from food and beverage processing industries (wq-lndapp2-03)

 Typically, a permit is required for: